liamgauthier/Turing-Machine-Sim/README.md

 ### Import Classes

-Since this is not a Python library, you will need to put Turing_Machine.py into the same directory as any Python script in which you want to use these classes so you can import the turing machine classes. you can import them with:
+Since this is not a Python library, you will need to put Turing_Machine.py into the same directory as any Python script in which you want to use these classes so you can import the turing machine classes.
+You can import them with:

 ```
 import Turing_Machine as tm
 ```

-The general workflow with these classes will be to initialize a `program`, add `codition`->`instruction` mappings to the `program`, initialize a `tape` with initial memory and an initial state, then run the `program` using the `run` method or the `controlled_run` method with a `tape` as the argument.
+The general workflow with these classes will be to initialize a `program`, add `condition`->`instruction` mappings to the `program`, initialize a `tape` with initial memory and an initial state, then run the `program` using the `run` method or the `controlled_run` method with a `tape` as the argument.

 ### Create a Program